yevgeni-integrate-ai/VFAE/README.md

 (As a side note, we believe a use case like predicting if someone should be arrested shouldn't be fully automated by an algorithm; this kind of sensitive analysis requires human judgment (at least for the foreseeable future)).

+In a perfect scenario, we would train a model that has both a high precision **and** recall.
+Precision is the measure to which a model **correctly** classifies people, whereas recall is a measure of coverage of the classification.
+So in our test case here, a high precision would mean predicting a person should be arrested only if the model is super confident of that.
+On the other hand, a high recall would mean a model which predicts as many arrests as possible, so as not to miss any.
+We can see how there is a tradeoff between the two.
 Given the sensitivity of the task, we choose to optimize for precision in correctly classifying those who should be arrested.
 This would come at the expense of missing people who do, but we are OK with that.
-(KH COMMENT - say more here about the tradeoff between precision and recall and why you have to make a choice...)

 This dataset is highly imbalanced, with only about 0.6% of cases being arrests.
 Furthermore, it does not include many features (26 overall, with 16 being either of no use or redundant).
 Another challenge is that once the data is processed, which will be described below, the number of columns significantly expands due to categorical features being transformed into dummy variables.
 This results in a very sparse dataframe.